Help & FAQ

 Presenting at Collaboration Team Meetings

-If you are presenting at a collaboration team meeting, please watch this brief video tutorial.
-It will help get you up and running, including how to:
+If you are presenting at a collaboration team meeting, please click through this brief tutorial.

 If you have additional questions, you can contact Liz Weinberg, web manager & community coordinator, at firstname.lastname@example.org.